-Montenegro: TSO company CGES complied with ENTSO-E standards7.
-July 2016. / SEE Energy News
+Montenegro: TSO company CGES complied with ENTSO-E standards, SEE Energy News

 After the technical control and verification of fulfillment of certain technical criteria, the Commission for system operation within ENTSO-E concluded that the Montenegrin operator of electricity transmission system CGES performs its operation in emergency situations in a manner fully compliant with 20 out of 21 prescribed EU standards.